ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_2_10.rst

 - 2020-09-15: ansible-2.10.0 rc1 and final freeze.

   - After this date only changes blocking a release are accepted.
   - Collections will only be updated to a new version if a blocker is approved.
-Collection owners should discuss any blockers at the community IRC meeting (on 9-17) to decide whether to bump the version of the collection for a fix.
-See the `Community IRC meeting agenda <https://github.com/ansible/community/issues/539>`_.
+Collection owners should discuss any blockers at the community meeting (on 9-17) to decide whether to bump the version of the collection for a fix.
+See the `Community meeting agenda <https://github.com/ansible/community/issues/539>`_.

 ** Additional release candidates to be published as needed as blockers are fixed **